The Joro spiders are coming – and these photos from people along the East Coast show what you can expect

 North Carolina

 There isn't anything itsy-bitsy about this spider.
-Females can grow to have a leg span of up to four inches – nearly the size of the average woman's hand.
+Females can grow to have a leg span of up to 4 inches — nearly the size of the average woman's hand.

 South Carolina